-Clearly a huge piece of your potential clientele are already logged on, so taking advantage of their social platforms and getting involved with them digitally is a great way to help promote your brand.
-In fact both the travel industry and marketers are two of the top industries that benefit from social media usage—and that plays right into your role as a self-promoting travel agent.
+Clearly, a huge piece of your potential clientele is already logged on, so taking advantage of their social platforms and getting involved with them digitally is a great way to help promote your brand.
+In fact, both the travel industry and marketers are two of the top industries that benefit from social media usage—and that plays right into your role as a self-promoting travel agent.

 But the thing is, there are good ways to promote yourself on social media and there are some very, very bad ways.

 To get the most out of your marketing efforts, you must put yourself in the mindset of your potential customers and consider what they might be looking for.

 What would new customers find the most attractive?
 How could you draw them in?
 Would it be by posting tons of tweets trying to directly sell them on travel?
 Probably not.